O Canada: Laws and etiquette

 The National Anthem Act specifies the lyrics and melody of "O Canada", placing both of them in the public domain, allowing the anthem to be freely reproduced or used as a base for derived works, including musical arrangements.
 There are no regulations governing the performance of "O Canada", leaving citizens to exercise their best judgment.
 When it is performed at an event, traditional etiquette is to either start or end the ceremonies with the anthem, including situations when other anthems are played and for the audience to stand during the performance.
 Civilian men usually remove their hats, while women and children are not required to do so.
 Military men and women in uniform traditionally keep their hats on and offer the military salute during the performance of the anthem, with the salute offered in the direction of the Canadian Flag if one is present, and if not present it is offered standing at attention.

 Presently, provincial regulations and policies in Manitoba, New Brunswick, Nova Scotia, Ontario and Prince Edward Island mandate the national anthem to be played daily in public elementary and secondary schools.
 "O Canada" is to be played in British Columbia schools at least three times a year at assemblies.
 Other provinces and territories do not have provincially-mandated regulations and policies for playing the national anthem in schools.

 Adaptations

 In the 1950s, the melody of "O Canada" was adapted for the school anthem of the Ateneo de Manila University.
-Titled "A Song for Mary" or simply "The Ateneo de Manila Graduation Hymn", the song's lyrics were written by James B. Reuter, SJ, and the tune was adapted by Col. José Campaña.
+Titled "A Song for Mary" or simply "The Ateneo de Manila Graduation Hymn", the lyrics were written by James B. Reuter, SJ, and the original tune adapted by Col. José Manela Campaña, bandmaster of the defunct Philippine Constabulary Band.